Saffron & Cranberry Cupcakes with Vanilla Cream Cheese Frosting

 • In a separate bowl, whisk the egg and sugar together until nice and fluffy.

-• Add the butter/saffron and milk and stir just until combined.
+• Add the butter/saffron mix and the milk, and stir just until combined.

 • In another bowl, combine the flour and baking powder.
 Then, stir into the wet ingredients.